► SF90 Stradale and Spider

 There are four drive modes that are actually separate to those on the Manettino dial, with the digital rev counter changing between them. eDrive is self-explanatory, with Hybrid mode being the default – swapping between the electric motors and combustion engine depending on throttle level and speed.
 Performance mode keeps the combustion engine on at all times, with the e-motors assisting power flow and the brilliantly-named Qualifying mode that has the electric motors work at maximum attack and prioritises performance over battery charging.
 The Manettino dial still has Wet, Sport, Race, CT off and ESC off via backlit colours on the wheel, and there is still an LED rev display on the top edge of the steering wheel.

-There’s also a special Assetto Fiorano specification, which is 30kg lighter.
-It makes better use of carbonfibre in the doors and undertray and a carbonfibre fixed rear wing with a steep angle that generates up to 290kg at speeds of 155mph, has titanium springs and exhaust and Michelin Pilot Sport Cup 2 tyres.
+There’s also a special Assetto Fiorano specification available for both body styles, which shaves 21kg and 30kg off the Spider and Stradale respectively.
+It makes even better use of carbonfibre in the doors and undertray and a carbonfibre fixed rear wing with a steep angle that generates up to 290kg at speeds of 155mph, has titanium springs and exhaust and Michelin Pilot Sport Cup 2 tyres.